thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Tiru Reddy,
 Scott Rose,
 Rich Salz,
-Martin Thomson, and
+Martin Thomson,
-Marco Tiloca.
+Marco Tiloca, and
+Éric Vyncke.

 Finally, we would like to thank our security area director Deb Cooley for her detailed review comments.